groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/merge-vssx-files-groupdocs-merger-java/_index.md

 Ready for the next challenge?
 Explore merging other Visio formats or integrate the merge routine into a larger document‑processing service.

-## FAQ Section

-**Q1: What is a VSSX file?**
-A1: A VSSX file is a Visio stencil format that stores reusable shapes and symbols for diagramming.

-**Q2: Can I merge more than two VSSX files at once?**
-A2: Yes, you can add multiple files sequentially using the `join` method.

-**Q3: What are the system requirements for GroupDocs.Merger for Java?**
-A3: JDK 8 or higher and a compatible IDE or text editor with Maven/Gradle support.

-**Q4: How do I handle large VSSX files efficiently?**
-A4: Optimize file sizes, use compressed VSSX packages, and monitor JVM memory usage.

-**Q5: Is there support for other Visio formats besides VSSX?**
-A5: Absolutely—GroupDocs.Merger also handles VSDX, VDX, and several other Visio file types.

 ## Frequently Asked Questions

 **Q: Do I need a commercial license to use the merge functionality in production?**